|ABC - The 1st Computer?|

 The ABC was never really a completed working computer.
 They abandoned the project for war work and it was never finished.
 The machine did work for long enough to prove the principles but not for long enough to solve any real equations.
-Still having awarded a grant led Iowa State University to think about taking out a patent on the machine.
+Still, having awarded a grant, Iowa State University considered the idea of taking out a patent on the machine.
 The deal was that Atanasoff and Berry would split the royalties with the University.
-For some reason the University never got round to applying for the patent and despite pressure from Atanasoff and Berry it never did.
+For some reason, and despite pressure from Atanasoff and Berry i the University never got round to applying for the patent.

 In December 1940 Atanasoff attended a lecture given by John Mauchly on using analogue computers.
-At the end he chatted with Mauchly about the alternative approach using digital computers and told him all about the one he was building.
-An invitation to view the machine was taken up a few months later and Mauchly and his son were house guests of Atanasoff for five days.
-Mauchly asked to take a copy of the documentation so that he might build an Atanasoff calculator at the Moore school of engineering.
+At the end he chatted with Mauchly about the alternative approach and told him all about the digital computer he was building.
+An invitation to view the machine was taken up a few months later when Mauchly and his son were house guests of Atanasoff for five days.
+Mauchly asked to take a copy of the documentation so that he might build an Atanasoff calculator at the Moore School of Engineering.
 Atanasoff declined saying that he wanted the machine to remain secret until a patent was granted.

 Atanasoff himself was offered the chance to build a machine for the Navy but he felt that it would interfere with his other work which he considered more important to the war effort.
 After the war Atanasoff did not return to computers.
 He felt that he had built a working computer and had spent enough time and energy on the subject.
 Years later he regretted not continuing his work.
 He had underestimated the revolutionary nature of the computer that he had built and the impact it might have on the world.
 And he regretted the fact that Eckert and Mauchly got the praise for building the first electronic computer, the ENIAC, without any mention of his pioneering efforts and the ABC.